-Many businesses today are leveraging new payment technologies to issue payments within accounts payable to streamline processes, cut costs and reduce risk.
+Many businesses today are leveraging new payment technologies to issue payments within accounts payable (AP) to streamline processes, cut costs, and reduce risk.

-One of the newest forms of electronic payments is vCards, which you will find can make your process inexpensive, fast, convenient, all while providing a higher level of security to your company.
+One of the newest forms of electronic payments is Virtual Cards (v-cards), which will make your processes inexpensive, fast, and convenient, all while providing a higher level of security to your company.

 A virtual card is a 16-digit credit card number created solely to pay for a transaction or multiple transactions at a predetermined amount.
 This is done without a physical card, and the card instantly expires after the payment is fully processed by the payee.

-As a CFO or an Accounts Payable Department you will discover many benefits when using virtual cards as they have a high level of security.
-They basically serve as a buffer between your actual credit card account number and the supplier or vendors you work with.
+They serve as a buffer between your actual credit card account number and the supplier or vendors you work with.
 As a result, you don’t have to worry about a vendor or supplier accidentally overpaying themselves, or worse, an outside party intercepting your payment and your purchasing card number and running up fraudulent charges.

-Virtual credit cards provide much more security than physical cards. vCards allow you to set the actual dollar amount for payments and connect the payment to invoices of your choice.
-The 16-digit number is unique for each payment allowing for a convenient single-use card.
+Virtual cards provide much more security than physical cards.
+V-cards allow you to set the dollar amount for payments and connect the payment to invoices of your choice.
+The 16-digit number is unique for each payment, allowing for a convenient single-use card.
 Because the card is not physical, it can never be stolen or reused.
-Virtual credit cards expire once the maximum dollar amount has been spent.

 CFO’s and financial professionals appreciate the benefits of not having to provide vendors and suppliers with an open line of credit.
 It’s much more secure and convenient to avoid the risks of theft and fraud by using virtual credit card payments.

-It’s also more cost efficient to use virtual credit cards than it is to print and mail paper checks.
-The use of virtual cards replaces the need for even issuing checks.
+Frequently, the use of virtual cards replaces the need for issuing checks.
 The process is paperless, which eliminates the cost and headaches associated with paper checks, envelopes, postage, and processing payments manually.
-You can also reduce or eliminate many of the human error risks by streamlining your A/P payment process with virtual card payments.
+You can also reduce or eliminate many of the human error risks by streamlining your AP payment process with virtual card payments.

-One of the biggest advantages to using vCards is the cash rebates you can receive on a monthly basis.
+One of the most significant advantages of using v-cards is the cash rebates you can receive every month.

-Another great feature of virtual cards is that are not just for large businesses as some may think.
-Small and mid-sized businesses can also leverage technology to issue card payments to streamline accounts payable processes.
+Another exciting feature of virtual cards is that they are not just for large businesses, as some may think.
+Small and mid-sized companies can also leverage technology to issue card payments to streamline and automate accounts payable processes.

-There is no better time to jump on the vCard movement, and start to issue virtual card payments to your suppliers and vendors.
+There is no better time to jump on the vCard movement and to start issuing virtual card payments to your suppliers and vendors.

 So why not streamline your A/P process and get rid of those old, outdated checks?
 OnPay Solutions has your answer and can get you started now.